Why you should have a partnership agreement in your business

 So, the sooner the better.
 One reason that taking action sooner is better is that with legal issues, as well as in life, you always have more options at the beginning of the relationship than you do if the relationship deteriorates in the future.

-Dealing with things sooner gives you a lot more control over your circumstances, a lot more ability to negotiate and come up with a fair agreement with your partner at the outset than at the end of that relationship.
-Plus, if you use an attorney to help you put your deal in writing, the costs that you spend to put your agreement in writing using a competent business attorney will be a lot less than what you would pay with an attorney two years down the road.
+Dealing with things sooner gives you a lot more control over your circumstances.
+It gives you a lot more ability to negotiate and come up with a fair agreement with your business partner at the outset than at the end of that relationship.
+Plus, if you use a business legal counsel attorney to help you put your partnership deal in writing, the costs that you spend to put your agreement in writing using a competent business attorney will be a lot less than what you would pay with an attorney two years down the road when a dispute occurs.

 The kinds of issues that we can address in your contract are, for example, what would happen if there was a deadlock in the voting?
-If, for example, you and your partner are 50, 50, how would you deal with a situation where you’re both well-intentioned, but you can’t agree on an important issue?
+If, for example, you and your partner are 50-50, how would you deal with a situation where you’re both well-intentioned, but you can’t agree on an important issue?
 We would discuss beforehand and put in your agreement the way you both want to go about resolving a deadlock.
 We can also address a situation with what happens if a partner wants to bring somebody else into the business.

 You can also discuss the amount of effort and time and commitment that each partner is expected to contribute to the company.
 Along with that, you can resolve what each partner is going to add to the business.
-So these, this is just a small list of the many things that you can consider, uh, sitting down with your partner and put in writing.
+This is just a small list of the many things that you can consider sitting down with your partner and putting in writing.

 How our firm can help:

 We recommend all of our clients that once they’ve stepped into the business world to do things right.
 This includes seeking the assistance of an experienced business attorney.

 An experienced business attorney is going to have an outside perspective and also a knowledgeable perspective based on seeing the types of patterns and situations that happen over and over again which lead to disputes.